The complete guide to corporate travel policies

 • Approved tool or method for booking

-• Type of train ticket allowed, such as economy
+• Authorized types of train ticket (business or economy class, etc.)

 Taxis and ride-sharing

-• When taxis and ride-sharing is allowed, for example when public transportation isn’t viable
+• Specify when taxis and ride-sharing is allowed (e.g. when public transportation isn’t viable)

 Rental and personal car

-• Type of rental car class allowed, such as compact or mid-size
+• Allowed rental car classes, such as compact or mid-size

-• The number of employees expected to share a rental car when travelling together
+• The number of employees expected to share a rental car when traveling together

-• Process for other conference or event-related expenses such as business meals or anything not included in the registration cost
+• The process for other conference or event-related expenses (e.g. business meals or items not covered by the registration cost)

 Food, travel and entertainment

-• Reimbursable amount, per breakfast, lunch, and dinner
+• Reimbursable amounts for breakfast, lunch, and dinner

-• Rules for business meals, such as who approves the amount
+• Rules for business meals, including who approves the amount

-• Rules for client entertainment expenses, such as what is allowed
+• Rules for client entertainment expenses, including what is allowed

 Personal telephone usage

-Top tip: We’ve included everything in our travel policy template.
-Simply enter the amounts, approved vendors and other details for each reimbursable expense category.
-You can easily delete anything that doesn’t fit your company.
+Top tip: Our travel policy template covers everything; simply fill in the amounts, approved vendors, and other details for each reimbursable expense category.
+You can easily remove any sections that you don’t need.

 Section 4: Non-reimbursable purchases

-Include a bulleted list of the potential travel expenses that your company will not reimburse.
-Make it clear that your company will only cover travel-related expenses and whatever provisions you accounted for in the previous section.
+Provide a bulleted list of potential travel costs that your company will not reimburse.
+Clearly state that only travel-related expenses and provisions outlined in the previous section will be covered.

-Here are some examples of non-reimbursable items that you may want to include in your travel policy:
+Here are some examples of non-reimbursable items you may want to include in your travel policy:

 • Excess baggage fees